antsmartian/antoaravinth.github.com/_posts/2012-08-02-3-siblings-dhisoom-3.md

 If that doesn't sound interesting to you, you can go skip reading my post.

+I request you to read (this)[http://antoaravinth.github.com/2012/07/31/hello-world/] post before you move on.
+I will wait here.
+Done reading?
+So all set, lets move on quickly.

 I certainly love doing certain things in my fav language **Groovy**.
 So I was thinking how I can use this language to wish my sister.
 This idea might seem pretty odd, but thats oki.
 Actually I need some ways to do this :

 	rakiWishes "anto" "ramya"

-It looks direct english language, but I need this code to run in Groovy with out any error's.
+It looks direct english language, but I need this code to run this in Groovy with out any error's.
 Am I crazy?
 No this is possible, this what the subject of Domain Specification language (DSL) deals with.
 Mind you, Domain specification language are topics on its own, I'm not going to explain them in my blog.

 But what basically DSL means?
 In very simple terms DSL is used to solve a problem on a particular domain.
 So SQL is an DSL to solve query related problems against DB's.
 And as HTML.
 Do you wondering Java/C# is for?
 Well that is not a DSL, they are